-Table 7-1 POST numeric codes and text messages
+Table 8-1 POST numeric codes and text messages

-Control panel message Description Rec ommended action 002-Option ROM Checksum Error System ROM or expansion board option 1.
-Verify the correct ROM.
-ROM checksum.
+Control panel message Description Red commended action 002-Option ROM Checksum Error System ROM or expansion board option ROM checksum.
+1. Verify the correct ROM.
+ROW CHECKSUM.
 2. Flash the ROM if needed.
 3. If an expansion board was recently added, remove it to see if the problem remains.
 4. Clear CMOS.
 5. If the message disappears, there might be a problem with the expansion card.
 6. Replace the system board.
 003-System Board Failure DMA or timers.
 1. Clear CMOS.
 2. Replace the system board.

-Control panel message Description Recommended action Reset the date and time under Control Panel (Computer Setup can also be used).
+Control panel message Description Recommended action Reset the date and time under Control Panel (you can also use Computer Setup).
 If the problem persists, replace the RTC battery.
-See Removal and replacement procedures on page 17 for instructions about installing a new battery.
 005-Real-Time Clock Power Loss Invalid time or date in configuration memory.
 RTC (real-time clock) battery might need to be replaced.
 008-Microcode Patch Error Processor is not supported by the BIOS.
-Upgrade BIOS to proper version.
+1. Upgrade BIOS to proper version.
 2. Change the processor.
 009-PMM Allocation Error during MEBx Download Memory error during POST execution of the Management Engine (ME) BIOS 1.
 Reboot the computer.
 Extensions option ROM.
 Unplug the power cord, reseat the memory modules, and reboot the computer.
 If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
 If the error persists, replace the system board.
 00A-Product Information Not Valid The product information programmed into the system board is missing or invalid.
-Use Computer Setup (F10) Utility on page 58 to update this information.
-00B-MEBx Module did not checksum Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
-1. Reboot the computer. correctly 2.
+Use Computer Setup (F10) Utility on page 71 to update this information.
+00B-MEBx Module did not checksum correctly Memory error during POST execution of the Management Engine (ME) BIOS 1.
+Reboot the computer.
+Correctly Extensions option ROM.
 Unplug the power cord, reseat the memory modules, and reboot the computer.
+3. If the memory configuration was recently changed, unplug the powe cord, restore the original memory configuration, and reboot the computer.
+If the error persists, replace the system board.
+00C-PMM Deallocation Error during MEBx Cleanup Memory error during POST execution of the Management Engine (ME) BIOS Extensions option ROM.
+1. Reboot the computer.
+NIEDA GIEUTIUP Unplug the power cord, reseat the memory modules, and reboot the computer.
 If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
 If the error persists, replace the system board.
-00C-PMM Deallocation Error during MEBx Memory error during POST execution 1.
-Reboot the computer.
-Cleanup of the Management Engine (ME) BIOS Extensions option ROM.
-Unplug the power cord, reseat the memory modules, and reboot the computer.
-If the memory configuration was recently changed, unplug the power cord, restore the original memory configuration, and reboot the computer.
-4. If the error persists, replace the system board.